difference between lok sabha and rajya sabha

 AspectLok SabhaRajya Sabha

-Maximum StrengthTotal: 545
+Maximum StrengthTotal: 245

 Total: 245

-– 12 are nominated by the president
+– the president nominates 12

 Current StrengthTotal: 545

-– 530 represent the States
+– 530 represents the States

-– 13 represent the Union Territories
+– 13 represents the Union Territories

 The difference between Lok Sabha and Rajya Sabha is that the Lok Sabha represents the people directly, while the Rajya Sabha represents the states and ensures federal interests.
-This key difference between Lok Sabha and Rajya Sabha helps maintain a balance between direct representation and federal governance.
+This key difference between Lok Sabha and Rajya Sabha helps balance direct representation and federal governance.
 Understanding the difference between Lok Sabha and Rajya Sabha is crucial for recognizing how both houses work together to uphold India’s democratic and federal structure.

-Composition and Election Process
+1. Composition and Election Process

-• Lok Sabha (House of the People):
+Lok Sabha (House of the People)

 • Directly Elected: Members are directly elected by the people of India through general elections.